reversesigh/cosmos_node-initial_setup/readme.md

+# Iniital Setup Guide for Cosmos Nodes
-# Written form the perspective of using Ubuntu with a dedicated server, but most of this will apply if you are running a physical machine as well.
+Written form the perspective of using Ubuntu with a dedicated server, but most of this will apply if you are running a physical machine as well.

+## LOGIN
 ssh root@ipaddress

 # Update & Upgrade Repos
 apt update && apt upgrade -y

-# Add Users
+## Add Users
 adduser username
 adduser nodename

-# Give User Sudo
+## Give User Sudo
 usermod username -aG sudo
 usermod nodename -aG sudo

-# Switch to Node user
+## Switch to Node user
 su - nodename

 # Install Standard Dependencies